Incoming non-teaching Employee-Exchange

 In our globalised world students need international and intercultural knowledge to ensure that they are prepared for the global labour market.
 Even students who do not go abroad will work in a multicultural atmosphere and universities need to know how to handle the challenges that this new demand brings.
 Lecturers and other staff members play an important role in the process and we show different examples of what can be done.
 The proposed staff exchange emphasises what kind of preparation universities can provide their students with.

-- keynote speech, presentations and workshops on digitalization of administration, education and teaching
+- presentations and workshops on administration, education and teaching at the Faculty of Engineering

 - intercultural training Germany